docker-library/docs/ghost/content.md

 ## Note about Ghost-CLI

 While the Docker images do have Ghost-CLI available and do use some of its commands to set up the base Ghost image, many of the other Ghost-CLI commands won't work correctly, and really aren't designed/intended to.
 For more info see [docker-library/ghost#156 (comment)](https://github.com/docker-library/ghost/issues/156#issuecomment-428159861)

+## Production mode

+To run Ghost for production you'll also need to be running with MySQL 8, https, and a reverse proxy configured with appropriate `X-Forwarded-For`, `X-Forwared-Host`, and `X-Forwarded-Proto` (`https`) headers.

+The following example demonstrates some of the necessary configuration for running with MySQL.
+For more detail, see [Ghost's "Configuration options" documentation](https://ghost.org/docs/config/#configuration-options).

 ## %%STACK%%